YWA0987/masjid-parking-detection/README.md

 # Masjid Parking Detection System
 AI-powered parking availability monitor using computer vision to help reduce congestion in parking lots.
-Camera-based system to estimate open parking spaces in a masjid parking lot using computer vision (YOLOv8 AI) and predefined parking spot coordinates.
+Camera-based system to estimate open parking spaces in a masjid parking lot using YOLOv8 AI and predefined parking spot coordinates.

 ## 🎯 Overview